 I am a biologist with a broad interest in animal behaviour, population ecology and evolution.
 I have a special interest in the evolution of migratory behaviour.
 Understanding the mechanisms underlying the intriguing phenotypic variation in migratory behaviour will learn us more about the flexibility and constraints of migratory animals to keep track in a world that is constantly changing.

-2017-present: Post-doctoral researcher, NIOZ Royal Netherlands Institute for Sea Research, Texel, The Netherlands.
+2017-2018: Post-doctoral researcher, NIOZ Royal Netherlands Institute for Sea Research, Texel, The Netherlands.
 Project: Individual development of migratory strategies of coastal birds.

 2013–2014: Post-doctoral researcher, Animal Ecology Group, University of Groningen, The Netherlands.
 Project: Demography of waders along the East-Asian Australasian flyway.
 Collaborator: Prof. Theunis Piersma